 About the Application

-Applications are considered complete and can be reviewed only after ALL documentation is received by the Faculty of Law (this includes letters of reference submitted online by referees and transcripts uploaded or sent by mail).
+Applications are considered complete and can be reviewed only after ALL documentation is received by the Faculty of Law by the appropriate deadline (this includes letters of reference submitted online by referees).
 Please read and be familiar with all deadlines.

 How to Apply to the LLM, MSL, and SJD - Overview

-(Each step in described in detail below.
-These directions do NOT apply to the GPLLM program; please visit that program's website for further details.)
+(Each step is described in detail below.
+These directions do NOT apply to the GPLLM program; please visit the GPLLM program's website for those details.)

 - Log in to the online application at the URL provided below.